-Last Thursday, a few members from the Naginata division of the Helsinki Kendo Club created a video for a competition organized by the Finnish Sports Federation.
-This video can be viewed on several video sharing services, as I wanted to test their qualities.
+Last Thursday, members from the Naginata division of the Helsinki Kendo Club produced a video for a competition hosted by the Finnish Sports Federation.
+You can view this video on various platforms; I tested their capabilities:

 Most of these services converted the video within half an hour, but Yahoo has already taken over five hours.
-The easiest services to publish a video on were Vimeo, Flickr, and then YouTube.
+The easiest services to publish a video on were Vimeo and Flickr; YouTube was also quite easy.
 Kyte was the most difficult, although Ovi was not easy either.

 For video encoding quality measures, see the video yourself and use the HD (high definition) setting if available.